jthlab/bim-paper/README.md

-Results for &beta;-Imbalance (BIM): A tree imbalance measure to detect natural selection
+Results for &beta;-Imbalance (BIM): Detecting natural selection using a probabilistic model of tree imbalance
 ====================================================
 * Here is [the paper]() of this work.
-* Here is [the poster](https://enesdilber.github.io/betasplitting.pdf) of this work.
+* If you want to use the software of this paper refer [here](https://github.com/jthlab/bim).
-* If you want to use the software of this paper refer [here](https://github.com/enesdilber/bim).
+* Cite this paper: CITE-NEEDED

 Introduction
 -------------------------